 Windows 8 users: Open Internet Explorer and click the gear icon.
 Select Internet Options.

 In the opened window, select the Advanced tab.

 Confirm that you wish to reset Internet Explorer settings to default by clicking the Reset button.

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "Tools" and click "Extensions".
 Locate all recently-installed suspicious browser add-ons, select these entries and click the trash can icon.

 If you continue to have problems with removal of the ads by contentpush, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.

 After scrolling to the bottom of the screen, click the Reset (Restore settings to their original defaults) button.

 In the opened window, confirm that you wish to reset Google Chrome settings to default by clicking the Reset button.

 Click the Firefox menu (at the top right corner of the main window), select "Add-ons".
 Click "Extensions", in the opened window, remove all recently-installed suspicious browser plug-ins.

-Computer users who have problems with contentpush removal can reset their Mozilla Firefox settings.
+Computer users who have problems with ads by contentpush removal can reset their Mozilla Firefox settings.